Technological singularity: Emergence of superintelligence

-A superintelligence, hyperintelligence, or superhuman intelligence is a hypothetical agent that possesses intelligence far surpassing that of the brightest and most gifted human minds.
+A superintelligence, hyperintelligence, or superhuman intelligence is a hypothetical agent that possesses intelligence far surpassing that of even the brightest and most gifted humans.
 "Superintelligence" may also refer to the form or degree of intelligence possessed by such an agent.
-John von Neumann, Vernor Vinge and Ray Kurzweil define the concept in terms of the technological creation of super intelligence, arguing that it is difficult or impossible for present-day humans to predict what human beings' lives would be like in a post-singularity world.
+I. J. Good, Vernor Vinge, and Ray Kurzweil define the concept in terms of the technological creation of super intelligence, arguing that it is difficult or impossible for present-day humans to predict what human beings' lives would be like in a post-singularity world.

+The related concept of "speed superintelligence" describes an artificial intelligence that can function like a human mind but much faster.
+For example, given a millionfold increase in the speed of information processing relative to that of humans, a subjective year would pass in 30 physical seconds.
+Such a increase in information processing speed could result in, or significantly contribute to the singularity.

-Technology forecasters and researchers disagree regarding when, or whether, human intelligence will likely be surpassed.
-Some argue that advances in artificial intelligence (AI) will probably result in general reasoning systems that bypass human cognitive limitations.
+Technology forecasters and researchers disagree about when, or whether, human intelligence could likely be surpassed.
+Some argue that advances in artificial intelligence (AI) may result in general reasoning systems that bypass human cognitive limitations.
 Others believe that humans will evolve or directly modify their biology so as to achieve radically greater intelligence.
-A number of futures studies scenarios combine these possibilities, suggesting that humans are likely to interface with computers, or upload their minds to computers, in a way that enables substantial intelligence amplification.
-The book The Age of Em by Robin Hanson describes a hypothetical future scenario in which human brains are scanned and digitized, creating "uploads" or digital versions of human consciousness.
-In this future, the development of these uploads may precede or coincide with the emergence of superintelligent artificial intelligence.
+A number of futures studies focus on scenarios that combine these possibilities, suggesting that humans are likely to interface with computers, or upload their minds to computers, in a way that enables substantial intelligence amplification.
+Robin Hanson's 2016 book The Age of Em describes a future in which human brains are scanned and digitized, creating "uploads" or digital versions of human consciousness.
+In this future, the development of these uploads may precede or coincide with the emergence of superintelligent AI.

+Variations

 Non-AI singularity

-Some writers use "the singularity" in a broader way to refer to any radical changes in society brought about by new technologies such as molecular nanotechnology, although Vinge and other writers specifically state that without superintelligence, such changes would not qualify as a true singularity.
+Some writers use "the singularity" in a broader way, to refer to any radical changes in society brought about by new technology (such as molecular nanotechnology), although Vinge and other writers say that without superintelligence, such changes would not be a true singularity.

-Speed superintelligence

-A speed superintelligence describes an AI that can function like a human mind, only much faster.
-For example, with a million-fold increase in the speed of information processing relative to that of humans, a subjective year would pass in 30 physical seconds.
-Such a difference in information processing speed could drive the singularity.